mmbdtp/mmbdtp.github.io/modules/metagenomics/_posts/2000-01-02-monday_morning_the_dataset_and_kraken.md

 ---
-title: Monday Morning - Introducing and Profiling the Dataset
+title: Introducing and Profiling the Dataset
 ---

-# Monday Morning
 ## Introducing and Profiling the Dataset

 ---